DeanJain/JavaBigdata/GCP.md

 - No manually created network has automatically created firewall rules except for a default "allow" rule for outgoing traffic and a default "deny" for incoming traffic.
 - Tags :
     - Rules can match tags
-    - Tags are used defined Strings
+    - Tags are user defined Strings
     - Tags are applied to VM and not to IP.

 #### Shared VPC